Son Yeon-jae: 2016 Olympics

 On 19–20 August, Son competed at the 2016 Summer Olympics held in Rio de Janeiro, Brazil.
 She qualified in the rhythmic gymnastics individual all-around final, finishing 4th overall with a total of 72.898 points.

 Retirement

-After the 2016 Summer Olympics; Son decided to continue her studies, she is enrolled at the Yonsei University.
+After the 2016 Summer Olympics; Son decided to continue her studies, she is enrolled at Yonsei University.
 Nevertheless, before the end of the year; Son was voted as the top South Korean athlete of 2016, a national survey conducted by Gallup Korea, Son had received 29.8 percent of the votes.
 Son Yeon-jae announced her retirement on Saturday, 18 February 2017 at the age of 22.

 Personal life

 Son is an only child.
 She is also the second cousin of Korean figure skater Yun Yea-ji.

 Relationship and Marriage

 As of 14 June 2017, Son was revealed to be in a relationship with the leader and lead guitarist of rock band F.T.
 Island's Choi Jong-hoon.
 At a fan meeting in Japan on 1 August 2017, Choi revealed that they have broken up and his agency, FNC Entertainment, later confirmed this information.

-On April 7, 2022, it was confirmed that Son was in a relationship with a businessman, who is 9 years older than her.
+On 7 April 2022, it was confirmed that Son was in a relationship with a businessman, who is 9 years her senior.
 Later in May 2022, Son announced that she would marry in August 2022.
-Their private wedding ceremony was held on August 21, 2022 at Hotel Shilla in Seoul.
-Son donates 50 million won for her wedding gift to Severance Children's Hospital.
+Their private wedding ceremony was held on 21 August 2022 at Hotel Shilla in Seoul.
+Son donated 50 million won for her wedding gift to Severance Children's Hospital.

+Son announced her pregnancy on 20 August 2023.
+On 20 February 2024, her agency confirmed that Son recently gave birth to her first child, a son.